valentinacastillo11/quiz-3/README.md

 Add new origin to point this code base to your personal repository so that all new files can be pushed to it.

-The url address should be the one for your new created repository.

 Initialize your current folder as a git project.

 ```
 git init
 ```

+The url address should be the one for your new created repository.
 Add your repository as the new origin.

 ```
-git remote add origin https://github.com/<your-repository>/<your-project-name>.git
+git remote set-url origin <your-remote-github-repository>
 ```

 ### 3. Create a Develop Branch